-NEW YORK, Feb 11 (Reuters) - Short interest on the Nasdaq inched up 0.2 percent in late January, the exchange said on Tuesday.
+NEW YORK, Sept 11 (Reuters) - Short interest on the Nasdaq rose 0.4% in late August, the exchange said on Wednesday.

 Investors who sell securities 'short' borrow shares and then sell them, expecting the stock to fall so they can buy the shares back at the lower price, return them to the lender and pocket the difference.